Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 Create an AHRS in `robotInit`: `self.ahrs = AHRS.create_spi()`

 - `self.ahrs.getAngle()`: Returns the *total* rotation of the robot in degrees.
-If the robot rotates clockwise for 2 full rotations, this will be 720.
+For example, if the robot rotates clockwise for 2 full rotations, this will be 720.

 [Complete reference](http://robotpy.readthedocs.io/projects/utilities/en/latest/robotpy_ext.common_drivers.navx.html#robotpy_ext.common_drivers.navx.ahrs.AHRS)